-Federal Bureau of Investigation The FBI investigates a broad range of criminal violations, integrating the use of asset forfeiture into its overall strategy to eliminate targeted criminal enterprises.
+Federal Bureau of Investigation (FBI) investigates a broad range of criminal violations, integrating the use of asset forfeiture into its overall strategy to eliminate targeted criminal enterprises.
 The FBI has successfully used asset forfeiture in White Collar Crime, Organized Crime, Drug, Violent Crime and Terrorism investigations.

-United States Attorneys' Offices (USAOs) are responsible for the prosecution of both criminal and civil actions against property used or acquired during illegal activity.
+United States Attorneys' Offices (USAO) are responsible for the prosecution of both criminal and civil actions against property used or acquired during illegal activity.

 Components Outside the Department of Justice